jpcloud1577/CppND-Capstone-Snake-Game/README.md

 <img src="snake_game.gif"/>

 ## User Interaction
-- When you run the application, a user input is asked to enter your name.
-- Welcome screen is displayed where user can either press `Return` key to start snake game or `Escape` key to quit.
-- A game ends when either snake dies or user presses `Escape` at any point of time.
-- An Exit screen is displayed with your game score and highest score and scorer name.
-User can press `Return` key to play game again or `Escape` key to quit.
+- The game would ask for name of the player and is stored in playerinfo.txt along with score and date and time the game was played.
+- Player is presented with a Y or N option to decide to play the game or not.
+- Y would let the game run as usual and N or any other input would abort the game
-- Highest score and scorer in the game is stored in `dataLogger.txt` file under build directory.
+- All the details of a specific game is stored in playerinfo.txt file.

 ## Dependencies for Running Locally
 * cmake >= 3.7